Skip to main content

 Accidents happen!
 Let us guide you with some helpful tips.

 It is important to note that on a rental platform, clothing that is worn will have natural signs of wear.
-Start here with our guide to see where the damage may fit!
+Start here with our guide to see whether something should be considered ‘damaged’.

 Please note, the Pickle team will not review a damage case until normal cleaning has been completed